What is Fat Transfer to the Breasts?

 - Reduce Alcohol Intake – Reduce your alcohol consumption to ensure your body is able to heal effectively after surgery.

 - Prep your home – Ensure your home is comfortable for your return after surgery, making any necessary arrangements for child care and pet care.

 The Fat Transfer to Breasts Procedure

 A fat transfer breast augmentation can be performed under sedation or general anaesthesia and lasts 2-3 hours.
 First, Dr. Tillo performs liposuction by inserting a suction cannula through a small incision into a targeted area such as the abdomen.
 Afterwards, the surgeon purifies and prepares the harvested fat for injection.

 Finally, Dr. Tillo injects the fat into the breasts to create your desired shape and enhancement.
 Dr. Tillo will inject up to the maximum amount of fat that the breasts can hold (depending on the patient’s desired results) to account for the 30-50% of fat cells that your body will absorb over the following 3-6 months.

 Fat Transfer Breast Augmentation Recovery

 By this time, the swelling will have subsided, and the fat grafts will have settled to reveal the permanent volume and contouring effects of your surgery.
-Additionally, your skin will have expanded to accommodate the new fat cells, which will make your results feel natural (a process known as fluffing).
+Additionally, your skin will have expanded to accommodate the new fat cells, which will make your results look and feel natural (a process known as fluffing).

-Fat Transfer vs. Breast Implants
+Choosing Between Fat Transfer to Breasts vs. Breast Implants

 Some patients may prefer breast implants over fat transfer if they want a more significant enhancement than can be achieved with fat transfer or if they don’t wish to or cannot have liposuction due to a lack of body fat.